Pan Fried Brussels Sprouts with Bacon

 Cooking brussels sprouts is so easy.
 Unfortunately, many people remember being served brussels sprouts that were boiled.
 They were bland, bitter and had very little flavour.

 But, when cooked properly, brussels sprouts are delicious and they are an amazing vegetable side dish.
-I love roasting or pan frying brussels sprouts because the browning and caramelizing on the outside of the vegetable adds a sweet flavour to the brussels sprouts.
+I love roasted or pan fried brussels sprouts because the browning and caramelizing on the outside of the vegetable adds a sweet flavour to the brussels sprouts.

 These pan fried brussels sprouts are so good and having them be topped with crumbled bacon and crispy fried onions turns a tasty vegetable into an incredible side dish.
-Once you make them, you will be looking for the next opportunity to cook them again!
+Once you make them, you will be looking for the next opportunity to cook them again soon!

 Start things off by cooking the bacon.
 I cut them first into small strips and then fry them in the skillet over medium heat.
 The temperature does not need to be too high.
 I find medium is perfect for browning and rendering the bacon.